 Because employee communication and deep collaboration on content have very different objectives, conflicts arise when trying to combine the two.

 Communication needs reach.
 And by reach, I don’t mean theoretical reach.
-In theory, terminals on the factory floor have reach, but the reality is that they’re hardly ever used.
+In theory, terminals on the factory floor have reach, but the reality is that their use is infrequent.

-Likewise, theoretical mobile reach can be created with responsively optimized intranet pages.
-But given the tedious necessity of having to log in daily, it’s a practice that’s hardly ever used by employees in real life.
+Likewise, responsively optimized intranet pages can create theoretical mobile reach.
+But given the tedious necessity of having to log in daily, it’s an infrequent practice of employees in real life.

 Communication needs real reach.
 To achieve real reach, intranets must be accessible as apps on employees' smartphones—preferably branded with their company's unique design.
 If employees don't have a company device, they must be able to use their personal smartphones or tablets.

 With an app, there’s no need for a daily login.
 Active instant notification is possible for selected information.
-And content and services can be targeted for optimal relevance, meaning that employees will use this channel voluntarily because it helps them with their daily work.
+And you can target content and services for optimal relevance, meaning that employees will use this channel voluntarily because it helps them with their daily work.

-The issue of range is complicated by data security.
+Data security complicates the issue of range.
 Companies often use a graded security classification for information.
-Typical levels are:

 Shared information that meets the requirements for real reach (as described above) usually falls under the categories of “external” and “internal” information.

-The problem is that when collaborating on important projects, “confidential” and “strictly confidential” content is often created.
+The problem is that when collaborating on important projects, “confidential” and “strictly confidential” content is often the result.
 As soon as sensitive content comes into play, it will obviously influence the overall security rating of the platform, making the use of private devices hardly possible.

-What this means is that many active social intranets built around collaboration cannot be accessed by an adequate number of employees—hardly the best scenario for a communication medium meant to reach everyone in a widely dispersed, global enterprise.
+What this means is that many active social intranets built around collaboration are inaccessible to an adequate number of employees.
+This is hardly the best scenario for a communication medium meant to reach everyone in a widely dispersed, global enterprise.